tamarin-prover/tamarin-prover/manual/src/005_protocol-specification.md

 rule.
 Each macro should occur on a separate line and defines a
 substitution:
-the left-hand side of the `=` sign should be a variable and the right-hand side is an arbitrary term (not containing the variable on the left-hand side).
+the left-hand side of the `=` sign should be a variable and the right-hand side is an arbitrary term.
 The rule will be interpreted after substituting all variables occurring in the let by their right-hand sides.
+As the above example indicates, macros may use the right-hand sides of earlier defined macros.

 Facts
 -----

-Facts are of the form `F(t1,...,tN)` for a fact symbol `F` and terms `tI`.
-They have a fixed arity (in this case `N`).
-Note that i a Tamarin model uses the same fact with two different arities, Tamarin will report an error.
+Facts are of the form `F(t1,...,tn)` for a fact symbol `F` and terms `ti`.
+They have a fixed arity (in this case `n`).
+Note that if a Tamarin model uses the same fact with two different arities, Tamarin will report an error.

 There are three types of special facts built in to Tamarin.
 These are used to